 You can easily calculate and create a strategy to invest in PPF by using this simple online PPF calculator Excel sheet.

-In the excel sheet; you can input how many years you want to invest in PPF, when you want to withdraw, frequency of investment etc. The online PPF calculator excel sheet will help you understand how much will be your Maturity amount, interest amount.
+In the excel sheet; you can input how many years you want to invest in PPF, when you want to withdraw, the frequency of investment, etc. The online PPF calculator excel sheet will help you understand how much will be your Maturity amount, and interest amount.